Carl Levin Award for Effective Oversight

 One of our core values is to promote the development of effective oversight by legislative bodies.
 The Carl Levin Award for Effective Oversight is presented on an annual basis to one or more individuals who have played a central role in an oversight investigation conducted on a bipartisan basis with a dedication to fact-finding.

 The award is established, in honor of the work of Senator Carl Levin, to promote bipartisan, fact-based oversight and to recognize those legislators who conduct it.
-Too often oversight is marred by politically or ideologically driven conduct that damages public confidence in government, diminishes legislative comity, distorts public policy and wastes taxpayer dollars.
+Politically or ideologically driven oversight damages public confidence in government, diminishes legislative comity, distorts public policy and wastes taxpayer dollars.
 When conducted well, on a bipartisan basis, with a commitment to finding the facts and uncovering the truth, oversight fulfills the checks and balances envisioned by our Constitution, fosters bipartisan legislative relationships, builds public trust in legislatures, and improves public policy and government programs.

 Nominations are accepted on a rolling basis throughout the year with a cut-off date of October 31.
 The Selection Committee meets each year in November to assess received nominations and make an award decision.

 Criteria for Selection